RICK CARTER'S JURASSIC PARK: BEHIND THE SCENES

 At top: Bernard's audio editing bay.
 At bottom: Derrick's video editing bay.

-One of the people he had been in contact with over the years that had a great source for artwork and storyboards from the film was fellow collector and fan Astríd Vega of The Jurassic Park Collection and its YouTube channel.
+One of the people he had been in contact with over the years that had a great source for artwork and storyboards from the film was fellow collector and fan Astríd Vega of The Jurassic Park Collection.
 Derrick had shared and discussed the Rick Carter script with her long ago, and had even offered her various voice roles in an earlier-proposed version of the audio drama.
 Tragically, Astríd passed away in May of 2019… almost a year since Derrick had finally met her in-person at Universal Studios Hollywood's Jurassic Park 25th Anniversary Event in May of 2018.
 Without her collection that she had shared, large portions of the video for this audio drama would not have been possible.
 The production is dedicated in her memory.

 From Jurassic Park's 25th Anniversary Event at Universal Studios Hollywood, 2018.
 From left to right: Roberto Díaz, Matthew Danczak, Derrick Davis, Astríd Vega, & Brian Belukha.